 Request for Feedback

-SkillsIQ, under the direction of the Technicians Support Services IRC, is seeking input on the draft Case for Change, which will be submitted to the Australian Industry and Skills Committee (AISC) for consideration.
+SkillsIQ, under the direction of the Technicians Support Services IRC, sought feedback on the draft Case for Change, which will be submitted to the Australian Industry and Skills Committee (AISC) for consideration.
+The feedback period closed on Friday 28 September 2018.

 To download a copy of the draft Case for Change, please click here.